keerthi77771/Ecometrics/README.md

-# 🌍 Matrona: AI-Powered Carbon Footprint Tracker
+# 🌍 Ecometrics: AI-Powered Carbon Footprint Tracker

-Matrona is an AI-powered sustainability platform that helps individuals estimate their **carbon footprint** and provides **actionable recommendations** to reduce CO₂ emissions.
+Ecometrics is an AI-powered sustainability platform that helps individuals estimate their **carbon footprint** and provides **actionable recommendations** to reduce CO₂ emissions.
 Using **Google Gemini AI**, it dynamically analyzes user data and offers **personalized sustainability tips** based on the highest emission sources.

 ## 🚀 Features